ritza-co/SG/intro-to-sg/intro-to-sg.md

-# The opinionated guide to setting up a SourceGraph server for more productive advanced code searching
+# The opinionated guide to setting up a SourceGraph server for more productive advanced code search

 If you've ever written code, you probably know: